bryce-24/lettermybox/README.md

 1. Enter your Letterboxd username in the input field on the homepage.
 2. Click "Submit" to retrieve your statistics.
-3. Wait for the results to load.
-The application will display the average difference between your ratings and the average ratings of movies.

-## Notes

-- Ensure you have an active internet connection as the application scrapes data from Letterboxd.
-- The scraping process may take a few minutes depending on the number of movies rated by the user.

 ## Troubleshooting

-- If you encounter issues with dependencies, ensure you are using a virtual environment and Python 3.7 or higher.
+- if you encounter issues with dependencies, ensure you are using a virtual environment and Python 3.7 or higher.
-- If the application fails to scrape data, verify that the provided Letterboxd username is correct and publicly accessible.
+- if the application fails to scrape data, verify that the provided Letterboxd username is correct and publicly accessible.